nuclex-shared-cpp/Nuclex.Support.Native/ReadMe.md

 Nuclex.Support.Native
 =====================

-This library contains general-purpose supporting code with a focus on small but well-designed pieces you can use throughout other projects to make you life easier.
+This library aims to be your trusty toolbox of supporting code for problems that come up in any type project.
+It consists of carefully chosen and well-designed pieces that aid you in dealing with UTF-8 strings, application settings storage, threading and initialization.

 There are unit tests for the whole library, so everything is verifiably working on all platforms tested (Linux, Windows, Raspberry).